stanac/ArgoStore/docs/docs/docs/introduction/getting-started-aspnetcore.md

 ```

 ::: tip
-In this case we are using `ArgoStore.Extensions.DependencyInjection`
+In this guide we are using `ArgoStore.Extensions.DependencyInjection`
 instead of `ArgoStore` package.
 DI package is referencing `ArgoStore` package
-and has support for dependency injection.
+and adds support for dependency injection.
 :::

 ## Create Document model